sonttran/server/README.md

 ##<a name="configure"></a> Configure and start your server
 * All configurations are made in ONE file `config.json`
-* This configuration is for <a href="http://pm2.keymetrics.io/docs/usage/application-declaration/" target="_blank">PM2</a> daemon.
+* This configuration is for <a href="http://pm2.keymetrics.io/docs/usage/application-declaration/" target="_blank">PM2</a> to daemonize your server process.
 It's highly recommended to get familiar with PM2 before continuing.
 * Install <a href="https://www.mongodb.com/" target="_blank">MongoDB</a> and have your connection string ready
 * Register Facebook app if you want to integrate Facebook login (optional)
 * Install PM2 to your local and server machine